 Basal cells are found at the bottom of the epidermis — the outermost layer of skin.
 Basal cells produce new skin cells.
 As new skin cells are produced, they push older cells toward the skin's surface, where the old cells die and are sloughed off.

 The process of creating new skin cells is controlled by a basal cell's DNA.
-A mutation in the DNA causes a basal cell to multiply rapidly and continue growing when it would normally die.
+The DNA contains the instructions that tell a cell what to do.
+The mutation tells the basal cell to multiply rapidly and continue growing when it would normally die.
 Eventually the accumulating abnormal cells may form a cancerous tumor — the lesion that appears on the skin.

 Ultraviolet light and other causes